 What is SoM (System-on-Module)？

-A System-On-Module (SoM) is a single-board computer that may be plugged into a carrier board to expand the system.
-A System-On-Module is another term for the same thing.
+A System On Module (SoM) is a single physical embedded module integrated into a system function that contains core components including processor cores, communication interfaces, and memory blocks, which may be plugged into a carrier board for the embedded system.
 It refers to a computer or system bundled into a single module.
 By simply picking an alternative SoM module from the same pin-compatibility family, the soM-based design allows more scalability.